KakasutoKurama/Hello-world/README.md

 # Hello-world
 This is my first repository
-I'm a newbie in github but i wil try my best so as to be a pro github
+I'm a newbie in github but i try my best so as to be a pro github Co ke xam nhap !!